 CNETS Canada is committed to improving the quality of life and survival for NET patients across Canada.
-To deliver on this vision, CNETS Canada has been supporting NET-research since 2011, initially through a partnership-based approach and since 20016 through our independent Research Funding Framework.
-This is the third year in which we are offering research grants across Canada for NET research based on our famework.
+To deliver on this vision, CNETS Canada has been supporting NET-research since 2011, initially through a partnership-based approach and since 2016 through our independent Research Funding Framework.

-The 2018 Neuroendocrine Tumour Research Grant will provide grant-in-aid for THREE projects up to a maximum of $40,000 per project.
+CNETS Canada is pleased to announce the 2019 Neuroendocrine Tumour Research Grant competition to provide grant-in-aid for three projects up to a maximum of $40,000 per project.